-Apple Watch 4 vs Apple Watch 3: Should you pre-order the new Apple Watch 4?
+Apple Watch 4 vs Apple Watch 3: Should You Buy the Apple Watch 4?

 The Apple Watch 4 was the first device announced by Apple at its 2018 September event, and a lot of effort went in to making it look like the fantastic and fast watch of the future.
 But how does it actually differ from the Apple Watch 3?